FrankIzu/data-implantation/README.md

 ### Running the algorithm
+Program execution begins by calling the below two functions from the DI_Frontier_TSR_multiclass.py file.
+The functions are already part of the file.

 #### process = DI_Frontier_TSR('NoTarget', -1, 'Label', False)
 - Do you want the algorithm to do feature selection and choose the best features upon which to create the synthetic samples?
 If No, just leave the parameter as 'NoTarget'.